-- Emergency.
-The highest warning level (that is, level 0).
-If the device is down, or not functioning properly, an emergency log message is saved to the device. - Alert.
-The second-highest warning level (that is, level 1).
+- Emergency (0).
+The highest warning level.
+If the device is down, or not functioning properly, an emergency log message is saved to the device. - Alert (1).
+The second-highest warning level.
 An alert log message is saved if a serious device malfunction occurs, such as all device features being down.
-Action must be taken immediately. - Critical.
-The third-highest warning level (that is, level 2).
-A critical log message is saved if a critical device malfunction occurs, for example, two device ports are not functioning, while the rest of the device ports remain functional. - Error.
+Action must be taken immediately. - Critical (2).
+The third-highest warning level.
+A critical log message is saved if a critical device malfunction occurs, for example, two device ports are not functioning, while the rest of the device ports remain functional. - Error (3).
 A device error occurred, such as a port being offline.
-This is level 3, and the default setting. - Warning.
-The lowest level of a device warning.
-This is level 4. - Notice.
+This is the default setting. - Warning (4).
+The lowest level of a device warning. - Notice (5).
 Normal but significant conditions.
-Provides the network administrators with device information.
-This is level 5. - Informational.
-Provides device information.
-This is level 6. - Debug.
-Provides detailed information about the device.
-This is level 7. - 9.
+Provides the network administrators with device information. - Informational (6).
+Provides device information. - Debug (7).
+Provides detailed information about the device. - 9.
 From the Logs to be Displayed menu, select one of the following options: - Current Logs.
 The log messages for the current switch session are displayed.
-This is the default setting.

-• Previous Logs.
-The previous log messages are displayed, that is, the log messages that are still in the flash memory from before the switch was rebooted.
+This is the default setting. - Previous Logs.
+The previous log messages are displayed, that is, the log messages that are still in the flash memory from before the switch was rebooted. - 10.
+Click the Apply button.